 - all other students in order of closeness of their home to the school.

 In exceptional circumstances, a student may be enrolled in a school based on compassionate grounds.
 This is an overarching consideration and does not form part of the priority order of placement.
-Schools are permitted to assess and make a determination for exceptional circumstances applications on a case-by-case basis.
+Further information is available below under ‘Exceptional circumstances – compassionate grounds’.

-The sibling criteria applies to placement decisions at all year levels, from Foundation/Prep to Year 12.
+The sibling priority applies to placement decisions at all year levels, from Foundation (Prep) to Year 12.
+There is an expectation that schools will enrol all older and younger siblings, unless otherwise approved by the regional director.

 A sibling is defined broadly and can include step-siblings and students residing together as part of a multiple family cohabitation or out-of-home-care arrangements, including foster care, kinship care and permanent care.
 Students seeking enrolment on sibling grounds should be residing together at the same permanent address and must be attending the school at the same time.

-There is an expectation that schools will enrol all older and younger siblings, unless otherwise approved by the regional director.
-A school should only seek to restrict or limit enrolments of out of zone siblings if they consider there to be significant future or current capacity restraints (for example, there is a concern that students within zone could not be accommodated in present or future years) and where they have approval from the regional director.
+A school should only seek to restrict or limit enrolments of out-of-zone siblings if they consider there to be significant future or current capacity restraints (for example, there is a concern that students within zone could not be accommodated in present or future years) and where they have approval from the regional director.

 In metropolitan areas, and in Ballarat, Bendigo and Geelong, closeness to school is the distance measured in a straight line from the child’s permanent residential address to the school.
 In any other area of Victoria, closeness to school is the distance measured by the shortest practical route by road.

-Distances from an address to the 5 nearest schools (as measured in a straight line) are available on the .
+Distances from an address to the 5 nearest schools (as measured in a straight line) are available on the Find my School .
 This website can be used when considering order of closeness to school, particularly for metropolitan areas, and in Ballarat, Bendigo and Geelong.
-In other areas, schools should consider travel distance between the applicants address and the school when considering order of closeness.
+In other areas, schools should consider travel distance between the applicant's address and the school when considering order of closeness.

-Closeness to school is either assessed upon receipt of an enrolment application or as part of the Year 7 annual placement process for government schools.
+Closeness to school is either assessed upon receipt of an enrolment application or as part of the annual Foundation (Prep) enrolment or Year 7 placement processes for government schools.

-Timelines will be strictly observed for Year 7 placement applications.
-If an application misses the deadline, it should be considered after applications received on time (if the student does not live in the school zone and does not have a sibling attending the school at the same time).
+Timelines will be strictly observed for Foundation (Prep) enrolment and Year 7 placement applications.
+If an application for Foundation (Prep) enrolment or Year 7 placement misses the deadline, it should be considered after applications received on time (if the student does not live in the school zone or does not have a sibling attending the school at the same time).

 Exceptional circumstances – compassionate grounds